 With an initial emphasis on proper form to subsequently add speed and power, heavy bag workouts build strength and stamina, teaching recreational boxers how to put weight and leverage into their striking motion.
 Then there are the light bags to include air filled speed bags or double-end bags.
 These items are not only essential as concerns the development of rhythm and timing, but they ultimately increase one’s overall hand eye coordination so as to land the most accurate of blows.

-In addition, because double end bags secured both at the top and bottom with an elastic cord strike back, individuals learn to employ a variety of defensive tactics which not only add to the scope of an already demanding endeavor, but such tactics may prove indispensable if ever confronted or put in a compromising position.
+In addition, because double end bags secured both at the top and bottom with an elastic cord strike back, individuals learn to employ a variety of defensive tactics which not only add to the scope of an already demanding endeavor, but such tactics will no doubt prove indispensable if ever confronted or put in a compromising position.

 Once familiar with a beginning level workout routine participants are then introduced to interval training, an aspect which sees the periodic alternation between boxing drills and conditioning exercises.
 Maximizing one’s overall fitness level, interval training in addition burns serious calories, fosters breathing patterns, and promotes transition speed.

-To further sharpen skills, increase energy capacity, and develop stellar hand, eye, and foot coordination, the utilization of punch mitts and power shields are employed within a floor workout routine where clients work individually with accredited coaches, or with fellow classmates once taught how to properly utilize such equipment.
+To further sharpen skills, increase energy capacity, and develop stellar hand, eye, and foot coordination, the utilization of punch mitts, punch paddles, and power shields are employed within a floor workout routine where clients work individually with accredited coaches, or with fellow classmates once taught how to properly utilize such equipment.
 From an athletic perspective such activities help to create more thoroughly well-rounded practitioners.

 As training sessions near conclusion, we then incorporate occasional wind-sprints as well as numerous calisthenic or plyometric strength and conditioning exercises using natural body weight and or varied equipment to develop explosiveness.
 This is followed by cool down and more thorough stretching with the best time to increase flexibility being towards the end of a workout when the body is totally loose.